 Disclosure: UrbanMommies was provided with accommodation and passes for the purposes of crafting this story.

-Leave the March Break woes behind!
+Leave the rainy, cold, damp weather behind!
 We’ve been told that Emirates is offering more than ever for families travelling with youngsters.
 They actually carried over two million children last year.

 Though you should always bring a few things to keep the kids occupied on an airplane, Emirates offers extra special treats for the mini-fliers.
 Even before departure, complimentary baby strollers and changing tables are available within Emirates’ dedicated Terminal 3 in Toronto and there are play areas equipped toys within Emirates’ exclusive lounges.
 Priority boarding is provided to families with young children.